QR3.2.2 We are Flatlanders

 Figure 3.2.
 Young’s double slit experiment

-Wave-particle dualism is embodied in a simple experiment carried out by Young over two hundred years ago that still baffles physics today – he shone light through two slits to get an interference pattern on a screen (Figure 3.2).
-Only waves diffract like this so light must be a wave but if so, why do light rays follow lines?
-Conversely, if photons are particles, how can they interfere like waves?
+Young’s double-slit experiment is a simple test carried out over two hundred years ago that still baffles physics today.
+Light shone through two slits gives an interference pattern on a screen (Figure 3.2).
+Only waves interfere like this, so light must be a wave, but why then do its rays hit at a point?
+Conversely, if light is made of particles, why do they interfere like a wave?

-To find the answer, physicists sent one photon at a time through Young’s slits.
-Each photon gave the expected dot on the screen as a particle would but over time the dots formed an interference pattern whose most likely impact was behind the barrier between the slits!
-The effect was independent of time, so one photon shot through the slits each day still gave an interference pattern.
-Since each photon can’t know where the previous one hit, how does “interference” occur?
+To explain this puzzle, physicists used lasers to send one photon at a time through the slits.
+Each photon then gave a dot on the screen, as a particle would, but over time the dots formed the familiar interference pattern, whose most likely impact was behind the barrier between the slits!
+The effect was independent of time, so one photon shot through the slits each day still gave the same pattern.
+Since a photon can’t know where the last one hit, how can interference occur?

 Figure 3.3.
 Wave-particle duality

-1. If a photon is a wave, why doesn’t the photon smear over the detector screen as a wave would?
+1. If a photon is a wave, how can it hit the detector screen at a point not a smear?

-2. If a photon is a particle, how can one photon at a time give an interference pattern?
+2. If a photon is a particle, how can going through one slit give an interference pattern?

-The problem applies to every quantum entity as electrons, atoms and even molecules show Young’s two-slit diffraction (M. Arndt, O. Nairz, J. Voss-Andreae, C. Keller, & Zeilinger, 1999).
+And this wave-particle duality doesn’t just apply to light, as electrons, atoms, and even molecules exhibit Young’s two-slit interference (M. Arndt, O. Nairz, J. Voss-Andreae, C. Keller, & Zeilinger, 1999), so they also act like waves.

 Next